selfup/mgt2d/README.md

 # Mono Game Template 2D

-Just Trying to figure out how this all works..
+Just Trying to figure out how this all works.

 ### Installation

-Make sure to have dotnet 3.1 installed
+Make sure to have dotnet 3.1 installed.

 Mono will be required for the build pipeline.